strongloop/strongloop.com2/_posts/2019-05-08-building-an-online-game-with-loopback-4-pt2.md

 First, we will use a third-party library in our LoopBack 4 project to generate unique character IDs.
 Then we will create `weapon`, `armor`, and `skill` models and build relationships between those models.

-Loopback 4 support three relations for now:
+Loopback 4 supports three relations for now:

 * [HasMany](https://loopback.io/doc/en/lb4/HasMany-relation.html)
 * [BelongsTo](https://loopback.io/doc/en/lb4/BelongsTo-relation.html)